 A virtual restaurant (also called a ghost kitchen, ghost restaurant, or cloud kitchen) is a restaurant that offers delivery options only.
-Generally speaking, the virtual restaurant services are facilitated through web apps and third-party delivery companies like the Postmates food delivery app.
+Generally speaking, virtual restaurant services are facilitated through web apps and third-party delivery companies like the Postmates food delivery app.
 However, you can also create a virtual restaurant website with WordPress and WooCommerce.

 This restaurant concept is hugely popular in most large cities like New York, Los Angeles, and Chicago.
 Kitchen United, for example, is a popular virtual kitchen and restaurant brand.

 This foodservice business model allows restaurateurs to cut down on traditional expenses that come with offering a dine-in experience.
-Adapting the virtual restaurant or ghost kitchen approach can help your restaurant business stay operational during the global coronavirus crisis.
+In fact, adapting the virtual restaurant or ghost kitchen approach helped several restaurant businesses stay operational during the global coronavirus crisis.
 Now it's here to stay.